Washington Wizards: Home arenas

 In December 2023, Monumental Sports & Entertainment founder and team owner Ted Leonsis engaged in a non-binding partnership with Virginia governor Glenn Youngkin to move the Wizards and Washington Capitals to a planned arena in Potomac Yard in Alexandria, Virginia, by 2028.
 The structure would be part of an arts and entertainment district at the site, which would include a practice facility, restaurants, an esports venue, concert hall, and a new headquarters for Monumental.
 In March 2024, after officials in Alexandria announced that the $2 billion entertainment and sports complex plans were scrapped, Washington, D.C. mayor Muriel Bowser announced she has signed a deal with both teams' majority owner, Ted Leonsis, to keep the Wizards and Capitals in the District "at least until 2050."

 Personnel

 Retained draft rights

-The Wizards hold the draft rights to the following unsigned draft picks who have been playing outside the NBA.
+The Wizards hold the draft rights to unsigned draft picks who have been playing outside the NBA.
 A drafted player, either an international draftee or a college draftee who is not signed by the team that drafted him, is allowed to sign with any non-NBA teams.
 In this case, the team retains the player's draft rights in the NBA until one year after the player's contract with the non-NBA team ends.
 This list includes draft rights that were acquired from trades with other teams.